GENERAL TERMS AND CONDITIONS OF

 Switzerland

-by means of a clear statement (e.g. a letter sent by post or e-mail) of your decision to withdraw from this contract.
-You can send us a clear explanation for this.
-If you make use of this option, we will immediately send you (e.g. by e-mail) confirmation of receipt of such a revocation.
+You must inform us of your decision to withdraw from this contract by means of a clear statement (e.g. a letter sent by post or an email).
+You can submit a clear statement to us for this purpose.
+If you make use of this option, we will immediately send you confirmation of receipt of such a withdrawal (e.g. by email).

 In order to comply with the withdrawal period, it is sufficient that you send the notification of the exercise of the right of withdrawal before the expiry of the withdrawal period.